Add To Favorites

 Create an aluminum foil printing plate then design a collage with your printed papers.

-Find out what prints are, and how they differ from original art.
+Students find out what prints are, and how they differ from original art.
 Why do artists produce prints?
 What materials can be used as printing plates?
 List uses of prints in everyday life (newspapers, wallpaper, fabric, books, posters, photographs).
-Imagine what life would be like if the printmaking process had not yet been invented.
+Ask students to imagine what life would be like if the printmaking process had not yet been invented.

 To make printed papers, select a regular sheet of white drawing paper.
 With Crayola® Scissors, cut a piece of aluminum foil about a finger's length larger than the paper all the way around.
 Crumple the foil, then open and flatten it, leaving wrinkles on the surface.

-Cover a flat work surface with newspaper.
-With Crayola Tempera Paint and large Crayola Paint Brushes, paint and mix colors on the surface of the foil.
+Cover a flat work surface with recycled newspaper.
+With Crayola Tempera Paint and paintbrushes, paint and mix colors on the surface of the foil.

 Dip the drawing paper into water, or wet it with a clean brush.
 Lay the damp paper on the painted foil.
 Roll a rubber brayer or foam roller over the paper.
 Pull the print away from the foil to see the "veins" produced by the wrinkles.
 Repeat the process.
 Lay wet paper flat to dry.